Customers: Call us free on

 What is NS&I’s core objective?

-Here at NS&I, we raise cost-effective finance for Government, through savings products such as Income Bonds, Premium Bonds, Direct Saver and more.
-In 2020-21, we raised £23.8 billion of Net Financing.
+Here at NS&I, we raise cost-effective financing for the Government, through savings products such as Premium Bonds, Direct Saver, Income Bonds and more.
+In 2022-23, we raised £10.0 billion of Net Financing.

 Find out more about our range of savings products